#MomsFoodHacks #MomsSavingTime #SnackPackHacks #EasingTheBackToSchoolJuggle

 - Cookies – without fillings, frostings or meringues (keep it simple when freezing).

 - Muffins/quick breads – The dough freezes well, it’s just trickier to work with when freezing.
-You’ll need either (oiled) mini-loaf tins (i.e., if you’re making pumpkin or banana bread) or for mini-muffins, freeze 1 tbsp. of dough in small paper muffin liners fully before putting them into the freezer containers.
+You’ll need either (oiled) mini-loaf tins (i.e., if you’re making pumpkin or banana bread) or for mini-muffins, freeze 1 tbsp. of dough in small paper muffin liners fully before putting them into the freezer-safe containers.

 Here are links to 2 favorite recipes that my oldest loves in our out of his lunchbox:

-Note, I’ve had great success with this recipe and I modify it slightly to make very small graham ‘crackers’ (should be called graham cookies), about 1.5 inches in diameter and the baking time, directly from the freezer is between 7 – 9 minutes.
+Note, I’ve had great success with this recipe and I modify it slightly to make very small graham ‘crackers’ (they should be called graham cookies), about 1.5 inches in diameter and the baking time, directly from the freezer is between 7 – 9 minutes.
 Start watching them frequently at 7 minutes, when they’re slightly puffed and browned, remove them from the oven to cool.

 Gear You’ll Need: